Direct Line magazine

 They should also know where the stopcock is and how to turn it off, how to adequately ventilate a property, who to call if the boiler breaks down, and how to prevent pipes from freezing.

-If you’re leaving either your own home empty or you have a rental property with a void period, be prepared.
+If you’re leaving your home empty or have a rental property with no tenants, contact your insurer to understand how it could affect your cover.

 Related articles